hamspaldo/GithubNotes/README.md

 Git https link from the repo e.g. "<https://github.com/hamspaldo/project.git>"

 enter github username

 enter github password

 Method 2: SSH
 -------------

--   SSH isn't supported by the Azure Databricks instance of RStudio.
-Have read it may work with SAML single sign-on available through as an Enterprise Github Account - per <https://github.com/pricing> or google "github subscriptions"
+-   It looks like SSH isn't well supported by the Azure Databricks instance of RStudio.
+For a start, the Terminal window in RStudio doesn't work as there is no terminal session loaded.
+You can generate the SSH key in RStudio instance.

--   Does work on more permanent VPN type platforms like cloudera/Taysolsto create local SSH key on cluster, where the terminal in RStudio is working.
+-   SSH does work on cloudera/Taysols, where you can create an RSA key on cluster, as the terminal in RStudio is working.
+(The Terminal in RStudio for Azure Databricks is blank, so SSH setup doesn't look to be possible.)

 1. Spin up your RStudio instance.
 Configure your git environment in that instance: